-Precautionary statement(s) Response

-P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
+P272 Contaminated work clothing should not be allowed out of the workplace. recautionary statement(s) Res sponse P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P308+P313 Exposed or concerned: Get medical advice/ attention.
+P308+P313 IF exposed or concerned: Get medical advice/ attention.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
-P302+P352 IF ON SKIN: Wash with plenty of water.
+P302+P352 IF ON SKIN: Wash with plenty of water and soap.
 P333+P313 If skin irritation or rash occurs: Get medical advice/attention.
 P362+P364 Take off contaminated clothing and wash it before reuse.
-P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
+P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing. recautionary statement(s) Sto rage P405 Store locked up.

-Precautionary statement(s) Storage

-P405 Store locked up.
 P403+P233 Store in a well-ventilated place.
 Keep container tightly closed.